Showing posts with label Acrostic History. Show all posts

 An Acrostic History of Koo-Wee-Rup

 This is an eclectic look at some themes from Koo Wee Rup's history and the first letter of each theme spells a seasonal greeting!
-I did this one for the Koo Wee Rup township newsletter, The Blackfish, in December 2016.
+I did this one for the Koo Wee Rup township newsletter, The Blackfish, in December 2016; I did another one for the December 2025 issue, see here.
 I did a similar one for the Garfield township newsletter, The Spectator, in December 2017.
 You can read the Garfield one, here.

 M is for Mickle.
 A well known, early family in the area.
 John Mickle (1814-1885) owned land from the 1850s, with his business partners William Lyall (who built Harewood) and John Bakewell.
 John’s brother, Alexander Mickle, managed his property at Yallock.
 Alexander’s son, John, sub-divided John Street, Mickle Street and Alexander Avenue (now incorrectly called Alexandra) in Koo Wee Rup in 1926.
 David Mickle, the author of local history books Mickle Memories of Koo Wee Rup and More Mickle Memories of Koo Wee Rup, is the grandson of Alexander.